 You can appeal on this ground if you can demonstrate and provide evidence that:

-- a defect or irregularity occurred and it had a seriou detrimental impact on your academic performance;
+- a defect or irregularity occurred and it had a serious detrimental impact on your academic performance;

-- bias or perception of bias occured in the marking of yout assessment;
+- bias or perception of bias occurred in the marking of your assessment;

-- the Examining Board has not addressed defects or irregularities that occurred in the coduct of or the written advice relating to your assessment;
+- the Examining Board has not addressed defects or irregularities that occurred in the conduct of or the written advice relating to your assessment;

-- action the Examinating Board took in relation to a defect or irregularity was unreasonable in light of all the facts.
+- action the Examining Board took in relation to a defect or irregularity was unreasonable in light of all the facts.

-3) Extenuating Circumstances which were not known to the Examining Board, and where the student can show good reason why such circumstances could not have been made known to the Examining Board when the student was assessed, and which are shown to have had an adverse effect on the student's performance.
+Extenuating Circumstances either unknown to the Examining Board where the student can show good reason why they could not have been made known to the Examining Board when the student’s results were being considered; or known to the Examining Board and where the Board has acted unreasonably.

 - Severe and exceptional;

 - Unforeseeable or unavoidable;

 - Close in time to the assessment, or where you can demonstrate that the circumstances continued to have an impact on their academic performance in the Assessment.

 You may also appeal against the reasonableness of a decision made in relation to an application for extenuating circumstances submitted by the School’s deadline.
 You would have to demonstrate in writing clearly why you believe the decision is unreasonable.

 You cannot appeal just because you disagree with the examiner or you want a remark.
 The University will not consider any appeals which challenge academic judgement.